 Not sure how to get started?
 Explore our tips on writing better responses to negative reviews and positive reviews (and those mysterious 1-star ratings that, as Yelp mentioned, can be tricky to handle).
 Or, make it even simpler: ask how our 24-hour review reply service can help support your brand or agency, so you can support your clients — and they can support their customers.

 Schedule a Demo of Our Response Scribe Service for Digital Agencies and Brands

 With reviews playing such a massive role in determining where consumers will (and won’t) shop, it’s a dangerous gamble to neglect customer feedback — or your strategy for responding to it.
 By failing to respond to reviews, you’re also discouraging new and repeat customers from trying, or remaining loyal to, your brand.
 And that’s not simply our opinion: on the contrary, recent research shows that a whopping 57% of U.S. shoppers are “‘not very’ or ‘not at all’ likely to use a business that doesn’t respond to reviews” online, reflecting a clear expectation for companies to engage with their customers.
 If your brand or agency (or your clients) are ignoring online reviews, you’re losing out on valuable business — a trend that shows no signs of slowing as more and more shoppers look to review platforms like Yelp to help inform their buying decisions.

 Regardless of your industry or vertical, responding to online reviews is an essential component of any reputation management strategy.
 Take steps to avoid losing customers by equipping your brand with a nimble, efficient system for replying to ratings and comments.

 Discover why leading digital agencies like CallSource, Curious Jane, Qebot, and V Digital Services all trust Shout About Us to manage their clients’ online reviews — and how your agency or brand could benefit, like saving up to 96 hours of in-house work during the first month alone.
-To schedule a demo of our custom review reply service and reputation management platform, contact Shout About Us today.
+Book a demo with Shout About Us today.